All Episodes

 And there are multiple supercuts of clips on CNN, on MSNBC, featuring all the big names of the Democratic Party accusing Trump of collusion.

-But I want to focus here on something that John Brennan said in August of 2018.
+But I want to focus here on something that John Brennan said in August of twenty eighteen, this is an opet of the New York Times.

-You can look it up yourself, because this is the kind of thing that's going to get this guy indicted.
+You can look it up yourself because this is the kind of thing that's going to get this guy indicted.

-And of course, if John Brennan goes around saying, now, well, I never said that Trump was engaged in Russia collusion.
+And of course, if John Brennan goes around saying, Nah, I never said that Trump was engaged in Russia collusion, well, let's look at the receipts.

-I'm quoting him.
+Here's John Brennan, I'm quoting him.

-Mr. Trump's claims of no collusion are, in a word, hogwash.
+mister Trump's claims of no collusion are, in a word, hogwash.

-The only questions that remain are whether the collusion that took place constituted criminally liable conspiracy, whether obstruction of justice occurred to cover up any collusion or conspiracy, and how many members of Trump Incorporated attempted to defraud the government by laundering and concealing the movement of money into their pockets.
+The only questions that remain are whether the collusion that took place constituted criminally liable conspiracy, whether obstruction of justice occurred to cover up any collusion or conspiracy and how many members of Trump Incorporated attempted to defraud the government by laundering and concealing the movement of money into their pockets.

-He's saying, did Trump collude with Russia?
+So here's Brennan, he's saying, Did Trump collude with Russia?

-And so did Trump's team, Trump's people.
+Yes, and so did Trump's team, Trump's people.

-Now, the only question is how much, how far, what laws they broke, but they did in fact collude with Russia.
+Now the only question is how much, how far, what laws they broke, but they did in fact collude with Russia.

 And we know that at the time that John Brennan said this, not only was there no evidence for it, but Brennan himself and others, including Obama, were deliberately peddling false evidence.